 If you’ve been paying attention to the London restaurant world over the last couple of weeks, you could be forgiven for thinking that it’s been transformed into a socialist utopia: trendy wine bars which used to offer tiny portions and no service have suddenly become stolovayas feeding the hungry masses, delivery box by delivery box.
-‘We’re in this together’, the industry declaims, extolling the adaptability and industry of its leaders, but also the rank-and-file.
+‘We’re in this together’, the industry declaims, extolling the adaptability and industry of both its leaders and also the rank-and-file.
 Profit has been forgotten, rather, it is the solidarity that will pull everyone through the crisis.
 But think about it: what happens when an industry run on freebies, a mutual, simmering hatred and the industrial amount of cocaine flowing through the Novikov toilet pipes comes to a screaming, juddering halt?

 If they’ve been put on furlough, most chefs who don’t own their restaurant are going to make it out of this alright (even though the government hasn’t yet taken into account that a significant portion of their wages is made up through service charge).
 However, they are out of their minds.
 They are skull-numbingly bored.
 Having got used to ‘feeding off the buzz’ of a busy restaurant, they’ve found themselves back home with a resentful partner they previously had a good excuse to avoid and screaming children who keep shitting on their mise-en-place.
 The chefs who own their own restaurants are silent right now.
 They’re either up to their eyes in the most excruciating paperwork, as they navigate the labyrinth of the Job Retention Scheme; or in some cases, at their second mansion in the Home Counties, while their accountant wades through the admin.
 The others, needing something – anything – to take their minds off it, have all pivoted to Instagram, where they begrudgingly give away the secrets of the recipes they have hoarded throughout their careers.
 They are now reduced from a semi-rock star lifestyle to spending 20 stories on the correct way to emulsify a cacio e pepe, or how to make chickpea flour crumpets.
 They’re wary that if they reveal too much people may realise this cooking lark is easier than it looks.